 This isn’t a report coming out of China.
 This isn’t about Italy.
 This is about rural Pennsylvania, and what has been scary headlines on the news up until now has evolved into my own personal living nightmare.

-When I called the ER about Cayden and told them we have had a possible Covid-19 exposure and that he is in respiratory distress and I just wanted to give them a heads up that we were on our way, the charge nurse instructed me NOT to come to the ER.
-She told me to call the CDC and maybe they could send an ambulance to our house to check him out.
+When I called the ER about my son Cayden and told them we have had a possible Covid-19 exposure and that we were on our way because he was in respiratory distress, the charge nurse instructed me NOT to come to the ER.
+She told me to call the CDC and suggested that maybe they could send an ambulance to our house to check him out.

 My baby could not be admitted at the hospital he was seen at this evening (the ER I work in, where he did receive great care) because they did not have a negative pressure room on the peds floor.
-(Also – side note – our ER did not test him for Covid-19.
-Regardless of what the news says, we have not tested a single patient at this point because we have to call a hotline and every single time they say they ‘don’t meet criteria.’)
+(Side note: Our ER did not test him for Covid-19.
+Regardless of what the news says, we have not tested a single patient at this point because we have to call a hotline and every single time only for them to say they ‘don’t meet criteria.’)